michaeljmuller/nginx-certbot/README.md

 Since the nginx container exposes and listens on privelged ports (80 and 443), it must be run as root.

+Running as root makes mounting volumes simpler, since everyone's UID and GID is 1.

 My installation steps are as follows (all performed as root):

 - clone this project to /opt/nginx-certbot